oooctopus/oooctopus.github.io/_posts/2018-03-12-UnderwaterAcoustic-MultipathChannelModeling.md

 <script type="text/javascript" async src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML"> </script>

 # Nominal Conditions and Large-scale Path Loss
 Nominal channel geometry, along with a specified sound-speed profile, gives rise to the nominal response of an acoustic channel that characterizes a time-invariant system.
-The basic path loss experienced by a signal of frequency $f$ traveling over distance $l$ affects the received signal energy and is given by
+The basic path loss experienced by a signal of frequency $$f$$ traveling over distance $$l$$ affects the received signal energy and is given by
 <center> $$A(l,f) = A_o l^k a(f)^l$$ </center>
 where $$A_o$$ is a scaling constant, $$k$$ is the spreading factor, and $$a(f)$$ is the absorption coefficient, which can be obtained in decibels per kilometer using the Thorp's empirical formula as